 The registration office responsible for your place of residence can inform you about the exact documents you require for your registration.

-One document that is required at every address registration is called the “Wohnungsgeberbestätigung”, or landlord confirmation.
+One document that is required for every address registration is called the “Wohnungsgeberbestätigung”, or landlord confirmation.

 The Wohnungsgeberbestätigung confirms that you have moved into a new flat and on which day you moved in.

 This document is generally completed by the person letting the accommodation.
-This means that often the document will be completed by the landlord, but in cases of subletting, the document is often completed by the person subletting the accommodation to you.
+This means that often the document will be completed by your landlord.
+In cases where you are subletting a room or flat, this document is often completed by the person subletting the accommodation to you.

 It is not always possible to receive this confirmation for short stays in temporary or holiday accommodation such as hotels or holiday lets as these are subject to a special type of registration requirement for temporary accommodation (described in section 29 of the Bundesmeldegesetz (Federal Registration Act)).
-This type of accommodation are generally not required to issue this landlord confirmation when the stay is shorter period than the maximum stay listed as exemptions to registrations requirement (section 27 of the Bundesmeldegesetz (Federal Registration Act)).
+This type of accommodation is generally not required to issue a landlord confirmation if you are staying for a period shorter than the maximum stay listed under the exemptions to registrations requirement (section 27 of the Bundesmeldegesetz (Federal Registration Act)).

 If you are uncertain, contact the registration office responsible for your place residence and they will be able to help you further.